ThePhenomenon1/ThePhenomenon1/README.md

 In the queue are Michal Jaworski and Tarek Ziade's 600-page magnum opus:- "Expert Python Programming 3."

-I am deploying my completed Django Application, probably on Henroku.
+I am deploying my completed Django Application, probably on Heroku.
 It will be fire!

 As I look to gain invaluable programming workplace experience, I am targeting another 800 training coding hours by June 2022.
 Mostly building Projects.